The most efficient single-season rental in Oregon history.

 Oregon 45, Penn State 37

 Big Ten Championship at Lucas Oil Stadium.
 Gabriel led Oregon to 45 points in their first-ever Big Ten title game.
-The win sent Oregon to the
+The win sent Oregon to the Rose Bowl and the CFP.

 2024